CP1404/Practicals/prac_02/README.md

 ## Now let's get your practicals on GitHub

 You will create a new repository from a "template" on GitHub so that you have a complete and correct folder structure.
-Then, you will clone this as a new PyCharm project and move your existing work into it.
+Then you will clone this as a new PyCharm project and move your existing work into it.

 - Go to the [CP1404 practicals template repo](https://github.com/CP1404/cp1404practicals)
 - Click "Use this template" > "Create a new repository"

 ![Use this template > Create a new repository](../images/github-use-this-template.png)

-- Name your repo "cp1404practicals"
+- Name your repo `cp1404practicals`
 - Your repo must be public!

 ![New repo from template](../images/githubrepotemplate.png)